Development and management of NAMA in India

 - In close consultation with the partner, sectors for the development of NAMA proposals were identified and on this basis two concrete NAMA concepts, including respective MRV systems, were developed in the fields of forestry and waste.
 Both sectors are also prominently named in the Indian NDC.

 - The waste NAMA focusses on the use of municipal waste as a substitute for fuel in the cement industry.
 The goal of the forest NAMA aims at is an improved forest management by enhancing the the sustainable use of firewood.
-Parts of the forest NAMA will be piloted from September 2017 onwards in Assam; the Assam state government is supporting the pilot phase.
+Parts of the forest NAMA have been piloted from September 2017 onwards in Assam; the Assam state government is supporting the pilot phase.

 - Building on the preparation of the waste NAMA, the Indian partners have also taken up the area of waste prominently in their cooperation with the Partnership for Market Readiness (World Bank).
 Both NAMAs are named in the Market Readiness Proposal; waste will be one of the topics of the cooperation under the PMR.